 Industrial production is largely dependent on the working environment and the availability of resources.
 However, if autocracy is present in the industries where decisions are applied top to bottom and the workers who are one of the most important parts of the industry are left out, then it may create distrust between the two.
 Therefore, JMC by involving both the workers and the owners help in creating a bridge between them for policy formation and their implementation.
 The top hierarchies of the industry may not be well acquainted with the diverse problems faced by the industry and the subordinate people involved with the institution.
-Therefore, under such circumstances, the policy adopted by the employees and even the industrial policy for marketing and productivity may also not work.
+Therefore, under such circumstances, the policy adopted by the employers may not cater to the problems of the workers and the other employees and even the industrial policy for marketing and productivity may also not work.
 Given such non-conformity between the industrial policy adopted and the actual problems, industrial production may get affected as a result of workers' strike and industrial shut down.
 The conflict between the management and the workers results in non-utility of resources, technology and policies that lead to the collapse of the institution.
 It also creates human rights violation of the workers and violation of the ethics of working environment.
 Therefore, JMC and QC both act as a boon to not only the workers but also the employers where they get a mutual platform to chalk out their differences and implement their policies together.